Northern Ireland threat level raised just one year after it was reduced

 He remains in a critical condition in hospital after the attack in February.

-Dissident republicans have been blamed for that attack, as well as an attempt to kill two police officers with a bomb in Strabane last November.
+Dissident republicans have been blamed for that attack, as well as an attempt to kill two police officers with a bomb in Strabane in November.

-It has been most active of the dissident republican outfits in Northern Ireland in recent years.
+It has been the most active of the dissident republican outfits in Northern Ireland in recent years.

-It is believed to be the largest of the dissident republican groups, and has been linked to a number of murders including those of journalist and author Lyra McKee in 2019, Pc Ronan Kerr in 2011, and prison officers David Black in 2012 and Adrian Ismay in 2016.
+It is believed to be the largest of the groups and has been linked to a number of murders including those of journalist and author Lyra McKee in 2019, Pc Ronan Kerr in 2011, and prison officers David Black in 2012 and Adrian Ismay in 2016.

 Earlier this month Arm na Poblachta (Army of the Republic) said police officers’ families would be considered targets.